georgelza/MongoCreator-GoProducer-avro/README.md

 ## Overview/plan.

-See example/MongoCreatorProject *.jpg for a visual diagram if the thinking.
+See example/MongoCreatorProject ./blog-doc/diagrams/*.jpg for visual diagrams of the thinking.

 1. Create salesbaskets and salespayments documents (Golang app).
 2. Push salesbaskets and salespayments onto 2 Kafka topics.